f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--recursive-dir-add` (_bool_, default: `false`)

-When opening a directory, choose if they should be recursively added or not.
-If not, only the files in the provided directory will be added.
+When opening a directory, choose if F3D adds files recursively.
+If not, F3D adds only the files in the provided directory.

 ### `--remove-empty-file-groups` (_bool_, default: `false`)